 Yarrow grows wild in our pastures.
 It's one of the first plants to begin growing in the spring and it blooms all summer long.

-It's been domesticated for today's gardens and can be grown in several colors, but the wild flowers are white or pink.
+It's been domesticated for modern flower gardens and can be grown in several colors, but the wild flowers are white or pink.

 Uses for yarrow

-I try to always have some yarrow handy, either growing fresh outside or dried in a container on my herb shelf, because it's as versatile and useful as it is pretty.
+I like to always have some yarrow handy, either growing fresh outside or dried in a container on my herb shelf, because it's as versatile and useful as it is pretty.

 Yarrow is also used as a sleep aid, on rashes and itchy skin, bruises, sprains and swelling, to relieve congestion from allergies and colds, as an aid for eczema and dry skin, and to induce sweating to break fevers.
 The leaf, flower and stem are used.